Home | Orthopedics | Acupuncture in Philadelphia

 One of the greatest benefits of regular medical acupuncture is a reduction of stress and anxiety.
-Acupuncture lowers stress hormones, boosts endorphins and helps to moderate anxiety.
-Another notable benefit is a reduction of joint and muscle pain where the acupuncture treatment is received.
+It lowers stress hormones, boosts endorphins and helps to moderate anxiety.
+Another notable benefit is a reduction of joint and muscle pain where the treatment is received.
 Additionally, our acupuncture services can help improve blood flow and treat painful headaches.

-Acupuncture is designed to be relaxing and enjoyable.
+It is designed to be relaxing and enjoyable.
 Your first appointment will involve an initial evaluation as well as your first treatment.
 It should take about 45 – 60 minutes and the treatment itself involves needle insertion, manipulation and removal.